eonstorage/eon-dash/README.md

 ## Support

-For help with general setup and configuration issues please use the [Linux Dash Gitter chat room](https://gitter.im/eonstorage/eon-dash).
+For help with general setup and configuration issues please use the [EON Dash Gitter chat room](https://gitter.im/eonstorage/eon-dash).

 The following distributions are supported:
 * EON